jeftegoes/AwsOverview/AWS API Gateway.md

 - Common way of defining REST APIs, using API definition as code.
 - Import existing OpenAPI 3.0 spec to API Gateway:
-  - Method
+  - Method.
-  - Method Request
+  - Method Request.
-  - Integration Request
+  - Integration Request.
-  - Method Response
+  - Method Response.
-  - +AWS extensions for API gateway and setup every single option
+  - +AWS extensions for API gateway and setup every single option.
 - Can export current API as OpenAPI spec.
 - OpenAPI specs can be written in YAML or JSON.
 - Using OpenAPI we can generate SDK for our applications.